 The 90º cEOF2 is associated with strong wave-like streamfunction anomalies emanating from the tropics (Figure 3.10.b2), both from the Central Pacific sector and the Indian Ocean.
-The atmospheric response associated with 90º cEOF2 is then consistent with the combined effect of ENSO and the IOD on the extratropics: with SST anomalies inducing anomalous tropical convection that in turn excite Rossby waves propagating meridionally towards higher latitudes (Mo 2000; Cai et al. 2011; Nuncio and Yuan 2015).
+The atmospheric response associated with 90º cEOF2 is then consistent with the combined effect of ENSO and the IOD on the extratropics: with SST anomalies inducing anomalous tropical convection that in turn excite Rossby waves propagating meridionally towards higher latitudes (Mo 2000; Cai et al. 2011a; Nuncio and Yuan 2015).

 However, the cEOF2 is not associated with the same tropical SST anomaly patterns at all their phases Figure 3.10.d1 and d2 show that the 0º cEOF2 is not associated either with any significant SST nor streamfunction anomalies in the tropics.
 As a result, the correlation between the 0º cEOF2 and ENSO is not significant (0 (CI: -0.3 – 0.3)).
 Meanwhile, Rows a and c in Fig. 3.10 show that the intermediate phases are still associated with significant SST regressed anomalies over the Pacific Ocean, but at slightly different locations.
-The 135º phase is associated with SST anomalies in the central Pacific (Fig. 3.10a.1), while the 45º phase is associated with SST anomalies that correspond roughly to the Central Pacific and Eastern Pacific “flavours” of ENSO, respectively (Fig. 3.10c.1) (Kao and Yu 2009).
-Both phases are also associated to wave trains generated in the region surrounding Australia and propagates toward the extra-tropics, although less intense than the ones associated with the 90º phase.
+The 135º phase is associated with SST anomalies in the central Pacific (Fig. 3.10a.1), while the 45º phase is associated with SST anomalies in the eastern Pacific, which correspond roughly to the Central Pacific and Eastern Pacific “flavours” of ENSO, respectively (Fig. 3.10c.1) (Kao and Yu 2009).
+Both phases are also associated with wave trains generated in the region surrounding Australia and propagates toward the extra-tropics, although less intense than the ones associated with the 90º phase.